-Details of research vessels, e.g. name, registration, call sign and description of vessel N/A
+Details of research N/A

+vessels, e.g. name,

+registration, call sign

+and description of

+vessel

-Type and amount of gear and other Rotary screw fish traps, coded wire microtagging equipment, adult fish traps and fish counters.
+Type and amount of Rotary screw fish traps, coded wire microtagging equipment, adult fish

+gear and other traps and fish counters.

-equipment to be used traps and non counters.
+equipment to be used

 Details of any collaborating N/A

 countries

+Summary of Progress